 |

-was developed and tested in a Windows 98
+tested in a Windows 2000 environment.
+It was

-tested in Windows 2000 and Windows XP.
-Since
+also tested in Windows XP, Windows 7 and

 REMOTE MONITORING